OpenNFT/OpenNFT/docs/troubleshooting.rst

 Real-time exported files not found in watch folder
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Please check that the real-time export is properly set up on your scanner and the host computer that is used for OpenNFT.
-If files are exported correctly, review if First File Path is set to the correct destination and the MRI Watch Folder is accessible.
+Please check that the real-time data export is properly set up on your scanner and the host computer that is used for OpenNFT.
+If files are exported correctly, review if the First File Path is set to the correct destination and the MRI Watch Folder is accessible.

-- Press 'Review Parameters' and check the status of First File Path.
+- Press 'Review Parameters' and check the status of the First File Path.
 If you pressed the Setup button and the field is empty indicates that you might have used an invalid syntax to specify the First File Name.
 Valid formats are:
     - Explicit file names that indicate the first file of the real-time export.
 Examples:
         - `001_000007_000001.dcm`
         - `001_000007_000001` (file extension will be added based on the MRI Data Type)